Fire Operations Technician

 - Experience in the operation and maintenance of heavy equipment in wildland fire and forestry practices is desired.

-- Experience with prescribed fire and wildfire suppression, familiarity with ecosystems and fire regimes of California is highly preferred.
+- Experience with prescribed fire and wildfire suppression, familiarity with ecosystems and fire regimes of the southeast is highly preferred.

 - Degree in natural resource management or related field.

 - Experience compiling and utilizing environmental and ecological data using Trimble Nomad personal data assistants as well as ArcPad software is beneficial.